-Total and implicit obedience or surrender to the Guru, and devotion to the Guru, which are pre-requisites for Guru seva (service of the Guru), are based upon faith and devotion.
+Total and implicit obedience or surrender to the Guru, and devotion to the Guru, which are pre-requisites for the Guru Seva - service of the Guru, are based upon faith and devotion.
 Surrender does not happen if there is a reservation.
-That is when I approach the Guru with the attitude that I have a little problem, and maybe He can fix it.
-I feel here is a nice fellow who is easily available, who doesn't charge too much.
-Let me go and ask Him.

-If one does that, true surrender does not take place, there is no devotion, and therefore the rest is useless.
-You are treating the Guru more as a psychological counsellor, someone whose advice you buy for a few rands.
-You say to yourself: "Well, it's not worth very much.
-If it seems to be sensible, I'll adopt it, if not it, has only cost a few rands.
-This does not open your heart, and the light is not seen.
+That is when I approach the Guru with the attitude that I have a little problem and maybe he can fix it.
+I feel here is a nice fellow who is easily available, who does not charge too much.
+Let me go and ask him.
+If one does that, true surrender does not take place.
+There is no devotion, and therefore the rest is useless.
+You are treating the Guru more than a psychological counsellor, someone whose advice you buy for a few rupees.
+You say to yourself: 'Well, it is not worth very much.
+If it seems to be sensible I will adopt it.
+If not, it has only cost a few rupees.'
+This does not open your heart and the light is not seen.
 As long as the sneaking feeling exists that this is a problem or an issue which I can resolve, devotion does not arise, and surrender is impossible.
-Can I surrender myself, thinking that the Guru is a lot more clever than me, and I may be able to fix it?
-Impossible!
+Can I surrender myself, thinking that the Guru is not a lot more clever than me and I may be able to fix it?
+Impossible.

-Something is indispensible here.
-You must have struggled, and struggled, and struggled, and struggled, and striven hard, to arrive at the dead end.
+Something is indispensable here.
+You must have struggled and struggled and striven hard to arrive at the dead end.
 If the dead end has not been reached, there is no Guru.
-You might have reached the dead end by experiencing something in your own life, by being placed in a situation where you are absolutely desperate, and there is no door, no window at all in your cell, and you can't see anything.
-Then you are prepared to knock your head against any corner, with all your heart, and with your whole being.
+You might have reached the dead end by experiencing something in your own life, by being placed in a situation where you are absolutely desperate, and there is no door, no window at all in your cell, and you cannot see anything.
+Then you are prepared to knock your head against any corner, with all your heart and with your whole being.
 This is possible.

 Or, like Buddha or Jesus Christ, or like some other great saint or saviour, you might have seen the tragedy called human life here, and you might also have realised the impossibility of seeing the truth by your own effort.
 But you must have arrived at that point.
-"It is not possible for me God, please help."
-You don't even know who or what a Guru is, you don't even know if a Guru is necessary.
-You are praying to some being, but you don't know who it is.
-You are in despair, and in that despair your heart bleeds, cries, weeps for help, for assistance.
-Whoever it is that created this world, why did you create the world like this?'
-I don't know what formulation your despair might take, but that point must be reached.
-This is the lesson of the first chapter of the 'Bhagavad Gita.'
+'It is not possible for me God, please help.'
+You do not even know who or what a Guru is.
+You are praying to some being, but you do not know who it is.
+You are in despair, and in that despair, your heart bleeds, cries, weeps for help, for assistance.
+'Whoever it is that created this world, why did you create the world like this?'
+I do not know what formulation your despair might take, but that point must be reached.
+This is the lesson of the 1st chapter of the Bhagavad Gita.
 You must reach that state of despondency.
-That also is called yoga - Arjuna visada yoga in the 'Bhagavad Gita.'
-I don't know what to do, whichever way I turn there is a dead end.
+That also is called yoga - Arjuna visada yoga in the Bhagavad Gita.
+I do not know what to do.
+Whichever way I turn, there is a dead end.
 What must I do?

-Of course, since we have all been taught and conditioned already that God created the world, and there is God who is in charge of this universe, who orders this universe, who regulates the affairs of this universe, naturally this despondency and the consequent prayer is an appeal to God.
-What God is you don't know, and in a manner of speaking, it is that God who comes to you as the Guru.
-You ask Him and His words are inspiring, they revolutionise your outlook on life.
+Of course, since we have all been taught and conditioned already that God created the world and there is God who is in charge of this universe, who orders this universe, who regulates the affairs of this universe, naturally this despondency and the consequent prayer is an appeal to God.
+What God is, you do not know.
+In a manner of speaking, it is that God who comes to you as the Guru.
+You ask him and his words are inspiring, they revolutionise your outlook on life.